ChaoticRoman/vue-getting-started/README.md

 are just copy pasted:

 1. **Install Vue CLI**:
+   **Note:** Vite is current recommended project scaffolding tool and Vue CLI is in maintenance mode.

    Vue CLI is a command-line tool for scaffolding Vue.js projects.
 Install it globally using npm:

    ```bash